matheus-pereira/elric/website/versioned_docs/version-25.x/JestPlatform.md

 ---
-id: jest-platform
+id: elric-platform
-title: Jest Platform
+title: elric Platform
 ---

-You can cherry pick specific features of Jest and use them as standalone packages.
+You can cherry pick specific features of elric and use them as standalone packages.
 Here's a list of the available packages:

-## jest-changed-files
+## elric-changed-files

 Tool for identifying modified files in a git/hg repository.
 Exports two functions: